loicreynier/awesome-modding/README.md

 > Plugin manipulation tools.

+- [Spriggit](https://github.com/Mutagen-Modding/Spriggit) - Tool to facilitate converting Bethesda plugin files to a text based format that can be stored in Git.
 - [xEdit](https://tes5edit.github.io) - Advanced graphical module editor and conflict detector for Bethesda games.

 ### The Elder Scrolls V: Skyrim